- Department of English

 Admission to the doctoral program is highly competitive.
 Generally, outstanding students with the M.A. degree in hand apply to the doctoral program and are accepted into Ph.D.
 2. In very rare circumstances, outstanding graduates of B.A. programs will be considered for “fast-tracking” into the doctoral program, entering at Ph.D.
 1. For their first year, students follow the M.A. program (Thesis option) and, if their work is given a strong evaluation at the end of the first year, they then go on to complete the remaining requirements of the Ph.D. program.

 McGill’s online application form for graduate program candidates is available at www.mcgill.ca/gradapplicants/apply.

-The application deadlines listed here are set by the English Department and may be revised at any time.
+Application opening dates are set by Enrolment Services in consultation with Graduate and Postdoctoral Studies (GPS), while application deadlines are set by the English Department and may be revised at any time.
 Applicants must verify all deadlines and documentation requirements well in advance on the appropriate McGill departmental website; please consult the list at www.mcgill.ca/gps/contact/graduate-program.